sina973/Amazon-Recommendation-Engine/README.md

 # Dataset
 In this project, I used Amazon Electronics and Clothing datasets released in 2018.
-You can find the dataset via the link [Amazon Dataset](https://cseweb.ucsd.edu/~jmcauley/datasets/amazon_v2/#files). < br / >
+You can find the dataset via the link [Amazon Dataset](https://cseweb.ucsd.edu/~jmcauley/datasets/amazon_v2/#files).

 ## Pre-processing of the data